Glossary of Lists

 Additional names, such as variant official names listed by USGS, or additional unofficial names meeting Unofficial Name criteria.
 Names appear in quotes when not officially recognized by the Board of Geographic Names.

 Rank describes the peak's height status relative to other peaks within a state or other category, where a minumum rise is required for a summit to qualify as "ranked."
 For example, a rank of 1 is the highest in the category, 2 is second highest.
 At listsofjohn, ranked peaks require 300' minimum rise.
-"S" designation for rank means the summit has the potential of qualifying as a ranked peak based on interpolation, where summit and/or saddle elevations are not explicitly available from USGS quadrangle maps "S" is for "Soft Rank."
-Peaks with less than 300' possible rise without official names are not listed unless additional inclusion criteria are met.
+"S" designation for rank means the summit has the potential of qualifying as a ranked peak based on interpolation or LiDAR error range (generally treated as one vertical foot).
+"S" is for "Soft Rank."
+Peaks with less than 300' possible rise without official names are not listed unless additional inclusion criteria are met or historical maps required their inclusion.
 Summits are ranked in order of descending elevation, then descending rise, then descending isolation.

 Saddle is the low point of the highest connecting ridge (highest ridge at its lowest point) to an elevation greater than the peak's maximum elevation.
-Elevation is listed in feet, interpolated if spot elevations are not given.
+Elevation is listed in feet, interpolated if spot elevations are not given or LiDAR data has not been analzyed.
 Elevation is converted from meter maps to feet rounded down to the nearest foot.
 In cases of multiple saddle candidates not on the same connecting ridge, the saddle is determined by shortest distance to potential line parents.
 Obviously DEM and altimeter measurements are not used given the variability and subjectivity involved with deriving and choosing those figures.

 County or counties a summit belongs to.
 When multiple counties are in consideration (when a peak resides very near or on a county border), the peak will belong to multiple counties only if the summit location indicates the summit is literally on the county line or when a spot elevation is not available and the middle of the highest closed contour straddles the county line.